RefWorks User Tips

 - Many fields in DTIC records are imported into RefWorks in All Caps.
 A shortcut to help expedite the ALL CAPS issue in your final word document is to select the ALL CAPS text and then SHIFT-F3.
 Doing this in Word will cycle the selected text through the various styles of capitalization.
 Try it and pass on the word!

-- Write-N-Cite III will work for Word 2007 and Mac Word 2008.
-Write-N-Cite 2 will work with Word as long as the you save the file with the .doc extension instead of the newer .docx extension.
+- Write-N-Cite III will work for Word 2007 and upwards, as well as Mac Word 2008.
+Write-N-Cite 2 will work with older Word versions, but is no longer supported.

 - Preparing your paper in LATEX (la-‘tek)?